pastorsj/LegendaryPatterns/README.md

 ## How to use the code
-Open DesignParser.java in an editor*
-Add class names (including package) to the static "classes" String array* Run DesignParser
-Copy console output to a .dot file*
-Run graphviz (such as via dot.exe or gvedit.exe) on the .dot file*
+Open DesignParser.java in an editor, probably Eclipse Add class names (including package) to the static "classes" String array* Run DesignParser, where a text.dot file is created in the input_output folder Run graphviz (such as via dot.exe or gvedit.exe) on the .dot file*

-*Temporary; later versions may not require this step to be executed manually or at all

 ## Who did what

-### Sam Pastoriza
+### Sam Pastoriza (Completed 50% of milestone/s)
-ClassRep detailing
+Class/Method/Field Representation detailing
 Parser framework
 Parser detailing
 Visitor detailing
 Tests

-### Jason Lane
+### Jason Lane (Completed 50% of milestone/s)
-ClassRep framework
+Class/Method/Field Representation framework
-ClassRep detailing
+Class/Method/Field Representation details
 Parser detailing
 Visitor framework
 Visitor detailing

+#### Notes
+* framework = interfaces
+* detailing = implementation of those interfaces